 There is another type of digital software used in music production.
 This software is called a plug-in.
 Plug-ins consist of two types.
 The first type is an instrument plug-in and the other is an effect plug-in.
 These plug-ins files are installed into sequencing software.
 They function best for specific actions used in multi-track software programs.
 A great example of a plug-in is taking a recording of your voice and making it sound like a robot.

-As you can see the DAW has revolutionized the music industry by providing tools and software that allow music artist and producer create music using current technology.
+As you can see the Digital Audio Workstation Software has revolutionized the music industry by providing tools and software that allow music artist and producer create music using current technology.